shawn-nyk/tp/docs/DeveloperGuide.md

         internship command was executed directly by the user for the same internship.
         * Updating this behaviour will require updating code in both places rather than one centralised place.

-### User profile feature
+### User Profile feature

 The user profile feature behaves like a resume for the user to keep track of noteworthy events and milestones in one 's professional life.
-There are three categories of profile items namely: `ACHIEVEMENT`, `SKILL` and `EXPERIENCE`.
+There are three categories of profile items namely: `ACHIEVEMENT`, `SKILL` and `EXPERIENCE `.

-#### Editing User profile
+#### Editing User profile item

 The `edit me` command for the user profile allows the user to update the fields of the each profile item by specifying the targeted index and at least one field.
-The following activity diagram illustrates the possible behaviour of the `edit me` command depending on the user input:

-to Add: activity diagram

 #### Implementation

+* The `edit me` command is implemented by the `EditProfileCommandParser` and `EditProfileCommand`.
-* The functionality edit profile is implemented as part of the `EditProfileCommand` which extends the the abstract class `EditCommand` which further extends the `Command` class.
+* The `EditProfileCommand` object is initialized by the `EditProfileCommandParser#parse` method which creates a `EditProfileItemDescriptor` object based on the fields of the input provided by the user.
-* The `EditProfileCommand` is produced by its own `EditProfileCommandParser#parse` method.

-This is an example of what the edit feature does at every step to achieve its intended behaviour:
+Insert object diagram here

+* `EditProfileCommand` implements the `execute()` method from the `Command` abstract class whereby upon execution , the method will edit the specified profile item in the model’s profile item.

+The following sequence diagrams show how the editing profile Item feature works successfully, using the example command `edit me t/HTML`:

 ![EditProfileCommandSequenceDiagramSimplified](images/EditProfileCommandSequenceDiagramSimplified.png)

-1. Assuming user enters an input complying with the specification of the user guide to edit the user profile, the input is first parsed by the `MainParser` looks out for the command word, recognizes the `edit` command and funnels the input to `EditCommandParser`.
+1. After the user enters an input  to edit the user profile, the input is first parsed by the `MainParser` looks out for the command word, recognizes the `edit` command and  funnels the input to `EditCommandParser`.
 2. The `EditCommandParser` then identifies the item type, which is profile item and returns the `EditProfileCommandParser`.
-3. The `EditProfileCommandParser` creates a editedProfileItem based on the details of the input provided and returns a `EditProfileCommand` containing with the editedProfileItem.
+3. The `EditProfileCommandParser` then parses for the index and fields to be edited and returns a `EditProfileCommand` containing a editedProfileItem.
 The following sequence diagram depicts how the `EditProfileCommand` works:

 ![ExecuteEditMeCommand](images/ExecuteEditMeCommand.png)

 4. The `EditProfileCommand` is executed by `LogicManager` which retrieves the targeted `profileItemToEdit` from the `lastShownList` and updates the model with the `editedProfileItem` associated with the `EditProfileCommand`.
 5. CommandResult is return to indicate a successful operation.

 #### Design considerations